aditya9729/2020-msia423-gudal-gamexplorer/README.md

 ```

 ## Running the Model Pipeline

+### Note: Please create the external directory within the data directory before running any of the below commands:
+From root directory go to data using:

+	cd data

+then make a directory within data called external:

+	mkdir external

 ### Note :Please be connected to the northwestern VPN throughout if possible(for RDS instance atleast)
 Creates all artifacts needed to support the web application.